eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 What I like about this example is that it really puts a damper on the claim that Approval is agonizingly strategic.
 In this election, where there are two clear front-runners, the leader rule strategy is actually quite straightforward.

 It also stumps the "bullet voting" criticism, because we can see that for many of these voters, bullet voting is prudent for voters who like the front-runners, but voters who most prefer someone nonviable extend their approval to their second choice.
 This isn't earth-shattering stuff.
+Approval does not break when voters shrewdly bullet vote when appropriate.

 However, it's a strict improvement over our choose-one system, because the voters who like Ralph Nader get to express their support for him without hurting Gore, the most preferred viable candidate.
 Voters can be [sincere *and* efficient](../av-stratproof){:target="_blank"}, using the leader rule as a simple heuristic to determine where to draw their line of acceptability.